- Military Basics

 - For terrorist or military action related-deaths: The IRS forgives the service member’s tax liability for the year in which the injury occurred (even if death occurs in a separate year) and one year prior.
-So, a service member who dies in 2022 from injuries sustained in a 2021 terrorist attack could receive tax forgiveness beginning in 2020.

 How does tax forgiveness affect joint filing?